elibroftw/blog.elijahlopez.ca/content/posts/react-native-qr-code-scanner.md

   - programming
   - react-native
   - mobile
+summary: "Tutorial on implementing a QR code scanner in React Native using `react-native-camera-kit`, covering installation, platform configuration, and basic usage."
 ---

 Shout out to Tesla motors.
 Although a recruiter that works there rejected me with the wrong name, they made a react native package that is simple to use.